 If you’ve made it this far, hang on in there!
 You’re about to find out how you can change your life forever.
 Follow these steps, and you’re golden.

 The cost of entry for most international jobs these days is a bachelor’s degree.
 Your bachelor’s is the paperwork.
 It represents 3 to 4 years of sweat and tears, but more importantly, it proves that you have attained a high level of education and you should be competent enough to teach, or be able to learn how to teach.

 To become a TESOL teacher, you will need a TESOL qualification.
-This can be taken online, but it also comes with a practical element.
-This qualification will give you a strong foundation and understanding of how learners learn, and how you can help them learn.
 120 hours is the minimum requirement across the board these days, so it is recommended that you complete a course of this length.
-If you think 120 hours sounds too short, don’t worry, most jobs offer some training, and if you join EF, you will get plenty of it.
+Additionally, most jobs offer some training, and if you join EF, you will get plenty of it.

 You will want to consider the cost of living, access to amenities and safety.
 China has been at the top of the list for the past decade or so for many teachers.
 The country is relatively safe and the cost of living is low.
 In recent years China has had massive infrastructural improvements making it easy to get around, and there are most signs now have English as well as Chinese.
 Southeast Asia is also a cheaper option, with Thailand once being the very popular, but Indonesia is rapidly becoming a go-to destination.

 At this stage, you should be pretty committed to the cause, and you have made up your mind (don’t turn back now; you will probably regret it later in life).
 When choosing a company, it is important to focus on more than just the money.
 Some companies offer big bucks to entice you to move abroad, but you need to think about other benefits and support.
 Make sure that you get full medical insurance, a legal working visa, and some training and accommodation for the first few weeks.